 A quality transportation network ensures efficient performance and reliability in moving users from place to place.
 A system that is not well maintained can pose barriers to performance and safety.
-The Futures 2045 Plan (MTP) supports maintaining the good condition of the region's transportation infrastructure to improve performance and avoid higher maintenance costs associated with deterioration.
+The Futures 2045 Plan supports maintaining the good condition of the region's transportation infrastructure to improve performance and avoid higher maintenance costs associated with deterioration.

-In 2022, the MTPO adopted the Futures 2045 MTP which continued the long-standing practice of identifying roadways needing additional mainline capacity and new major thoroughfares needing to be built.
+In 2022, the MTPO adopted the Futures 2045 which continued the long-standing practice of identifying roadways needing additional capacity and the need for building new major thoroughfares.
 Much of the region's transportation dollars were allocated to building new roads and widening existing roads.

-The classification of this performance measure is based on National Bridge Inventory (NBI) condition ratings for their deck (riding surface-item 58), superstructure (supports immediately beneath the driving surface- item 59), substructure (foundation and supporting posts and piers-item 60) and culvert (item 62).
+The classification of this performance measure is based on National Bridge Inventory (NBI) condition ratings for their deck (riding surface), superstructure (supports immediately beneath the driving surface), substructure (foundation and supporting posts and piers) and culverts.
 Condition is determined by the lowest rating of deck, superstructure, substructure or culvert.
 If the lowest rating is greater than or equal to 7, the bridge is classified as good; if it is less than or equal to 4, the classification is poor.
-Bridges rated below 7 but above 4 will be classified as fair; there is no related performance measure.
+Bridges rated below 7 but above 4 will be classified as fair, with ratings below 4 being classified as poor.